 International Affairs MA or MS

-Submit an 8-12 page analytic writing sample in English.
+Submit an 8– to 12–page analytic writing sample in English.
 The sample may be a term paper submitted for a previous course, an undergraduate or graduate thesis, or a published journal article.
-Applicants who do not have suitable examples of previous work can write an academic paper specifically for their application.
+Applicants who do not have suitable examples of such work can write an academic paper specifically for their application.
 The analytic writing sample must be uploaded with the application.

 Public and Urban Policy MS

-Applicants may submit an optional 8 to 12 page academic or professional writing sample, in English.
-Published or unpublished academic or analytic research papers are acceptable as well as professional reports, white papers, policy memos or creative publications, maps or designs.
-Writing samples that demonstrate your written communication skills, public or urban policy interests or creative practice are welcome
+Applicants may submit an optional 8– to 12–page academic or professional writing sample, in English.
+Published or unpublished academic or analytic research papers are acceptable, as are professional reports, white papers, policy memos or creative publications, and maps or designs.
+Writing samples that demonstrate your written communication skills, public or urban policy interests, or creative practice are welcome

 All Other Master’s and Certificate Programs

-Applicants must submit an academic writing sample of 10-20 pages..
+Applicants must submit an academic writing sample of 10 to 20 pages.
 The sample must be in English and demonstrate that the applicant asks important questions, responds to them methodically and scientifically, and is familiar with the conventions of academic writing (citation, attribution, bibliography, etc.).

 Public and Urban Policy PhD

-Applicants must submit a sample of scholarly work of 30 to 48 pages in length, in English.
-The submission should be authored by the applicant.
-Co-authored writing samples may be accepted, provided the applicant’s contribution(s) to the work are clearly noted.
+Applicants must submit a sample of scholarly work of 30 to 48 pages in length in English.
+The submission should be written by the applicant.
+Co-authored writing samples may be accepted, provided the applicant’s contributions to the work are clearly noted.

 All Other PhD Programs

 Applicants for direct admission to PhD study should submit samples more substantial in length and sophistication.
-A sample of scholarly work of 30-48 pages can be uploaded into the online system.
+A sample of scholarly work of 30 to 48 pages can be uploaded into the online system.
 Please consider that the time available to the Admission Committee for reading each application is limited.